 Teaching

-For over 20 years, I have taught courses to the full spectrum of the student population at the institutions I have served.
+For almost 25 years, I have taught courses to the full spectrum of the student population at the institutions I have served.
 As a theoretical physicist, I am delighted to share with my audience -- be it colleagues, students, or the general public -- the known facts and deep mysteries of the curiously non-intuitive place that is our Universe.

 In 2020, I was the recipient of the President's Fritz B. Burns Distinguished Teaching Award, the highest such honour bestowed on LMU faculty.

-In Spring 2024, I am teaching the following courses:
+In Fall 2024, I am teaching the following courses: